-I specialise in pumpkin shaving, a style of Jack-O'-Lantern Pumpkin carving that involves shaving the Pumpkin to different depths, allowing light to pass through to make a detailed bespoke design.
+Pumpkin Freak LTD is a specialist Pumpkin shading art studio, a style of Jack-O'-Lantern Pumpkin carving that involves shaving the Pumpkin to different depths, allowing light to pass through to make a detailed design.

-Jack O'Lantern: an Irish tradition carved on Turnips to ward off evil spirits on "All Hallows Eve" ....a tradition taken to America by immigrants, where the Jack O'Lantern found a new home, and vegetable!
+Jack O'Lantern: the Irish tradition of carving Turnips to ward off evil spirits on "All Hallows Eve" ....a tradition taken to America by immigrants, where the Jack O'Lantern found a new home!

 The Legend of “Stingy Jack”

 People have been making jack-o’-lanterns at Halloween for centuries.
-The practice originated from an Irish myth about a man nicknamed “Stingy Jack.”
+The practise originated from an Irish myth about a man nicknamed “Stingy Jack.”

 Legend has it, Jack invited the Devil to have a drink with him, Stingy Jack didn’t want to pay for his drink, so he convinced the Devil to turn himself into a coin that Jack could use to buy their drinks.
 Once the Devil did so, Jack decided to keep the money and put it into his pocket next to a silver cross, which prevented the Devil from changing back into his original form.
 Jack eventually freed the Devil, under the condition that he would not bother Jack for one year and that, should Jack die, he would not claim his soul.

 The next year, Jack again tricked the Devil into climbing into a tree to pick a piece of fruit.
 While he was up in the tree, Jack carved a sign of the cross into the tree’s bark so that the Devil could not come down until the Devil promised Jack not to bother him for ten more years.

 Soon after, Jack died.
 As the legend goes, God would not allow such an unsavory figure into heaven.